ObjectDB Database Search

 Logical Operators in JPQL and Criteria API

-, a boolean path (a field or a property) is represented by Path : Path isInUN = country. get ("isInUN"); Path isInEU = country. get ("isInEU"); Path isInOECD = country. get ("isInOECD"); Predicate
+, a Boolean path (a field or property) is represented by Path : Path isInUN = country. get ("isInUN"); Path isInEU = country. get ("isInEU"); Path isInOECD = country. get ("isInOECD"); The Predicate

 JPA Class Enhancer

-.objectdb.Enhancer If objectdb.jar is not in the current directory a path to it has to be specified ... and enhancer.sh on Unix/Linux) from the ObjectDB bin directory.
-To use that script you have to edit the paths ... suffix) in the CLASSPATH - path to class or jar file(s), *? wildcards supported include: -cp
+.Enhancer If objectdb.jar is not in the current directory, a path to the file must be specified ... on Unix/Linux) from the ObjectDB bin directory.
+To use that script, you must edit the paths ... the CLASSPATH - path to class or jar file(s), *? wildcards supported include: -cp : path to input user

 General Settings and Logging